Teva Pharm expects to start paying U.S. opioid settlement in 2023 - CEO | Business

 Teva Pharm expects to start paying U.S. opioid settlement in 2023 - CEO

-"So, by the end of the year, you should have this clarification that it all comes together and we will start paying next year."
-Teva has denied wrongdoing, saying it sold legal medication that was approved for treatment of pain.

-Teva Pharmaceutical Industries expects to finalise an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday.
+Teva Pharmaceutical Industries expects to finalise an opioid settlement in the United States by year-end and start paying in 2023, its chief executive said on Sunday, while also questioning the company's very low share price.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)